diegovanne/SelfImprovement/DataStructure/Tree/AVLTree.md

 1. What is Trie?

-+ Trie is a data structure that is actually a type of tree.
++ Trie is a data structure that is actually a type of tree
-+ It is often used to store characters.
++ It is where the nodes store letters inside of the alphabet.
++ These nodes can be connected together.

 2. How Trie works?